daattali/beautiful-jekyll/2020-ProfDevExchanges.md

 * Curriculum Vitae
 * Description of your project (no more than one page)
-* Letter of support from the host labHost letter must include the following text: “I [host name] agree to undertake the tasks assigned to me and my organization, as described in the proposal of activities by [applicant name],and I commit to provide and make available the resources specified therein.”
+* Letter of support from the host lab.
+  * Host letter must include the following text: “I [host name] agree to undertake the tasks assigned to me and my organization, as described in the proposal of activities by [applicant name],and I commit to provide and make available the resources specified therein.”
 * Letter of support from your current PI/advisor

 You will also need to provide a separate: